Steve Fuller (sociologist): Intelligent design

 Fuller has made many statements about his support for the teaching of intelligent design (ID) and authored two books on the subject.
 In 2005, in the case of Kitzmiller v.
 Dover Area School District, he testified on behalf of a local school system in the United States that required the teaching of intelligent design.
 The decision of the U.S. District Court held that intelligent design was a form of creationism and that its inclusion in the curriculum violated the U.S. Constitution's prohibition on the establishment of religion.
 The decision repeatedly cited Fuller's testimony to undermine the school system's position.
 Some of Fuller's critics within the Science and Technology Studies community described his participation in the trial as "naïve" and suggested that the field needs further development before it can constructively engage the legal community on the nature of science.

 Fuller has said that he does not support intelligent design "but feels that it should have a 'fair run for its money'".
 In his book Dissent over Descent, he says he sees religion in general as a motivating influence in scientific pursuits and believes that the difference between science and religion is more institutional than intellectual.
 Critics have called his views on science postmodernist, though others characterize them as more closely related to social constructionism.

 On February 21, 2007, Fuller debated Lewis Wolpert at Royal Holloway, University of London on whether evolution and intelligent design should be accorded equal status as scientific theories.
 Fuller supported the proposition.
-Fuller endorsed a work in support of Intelligent Design, the Discovery Institute's textbook Explore Evolution: The Arguments For and Against Neo-Darwinism (2007).
+Fuller endorsed a work in support of intelligent design, the Discovery Institute's textbook Explore Evolution: The Arguments For and Against Neo-Darwinism (2007).

-Appearing in the 2008 film Expelled: No Intelligence Allowed, Fuller told an interviewer:
+Appearing in the 2008 documentary-style propaganda film Expelled: No Intelligence Allowed, Fuller claimed that "abortion and euthanasia" are natural consequences of the acceptance of evolution by natural selection.
+He also believes that religious belief has furthered the development of science.

-Fuller openly acknowledges that while some people simply do not like or accept either 'design in nature' or that human beings were created "in the image and likeness of God" (imago Dei), many people do and that it has been a consistent fixture in the progress, development and motivation for doing modern science.